-Florida Tile, Inc. warrants that our products will meet or exceed the latest requirements of American National Specifications Institute, Specification ANSI 137.1.
-We also warrant our tile and stone to conform to any specific physical properties stated in our product literature and to be reasonably free from manufacturing defects.
-Shade variation is not a manufacturing defect.
+Florida Tile Products: Florida Tile warrants Florida Tile branded tile products and all other products manufactured by Florida Tile ("Florida Tile Products") to meet or exceed the applicable requirements of American National Specifications Institute, Specification ANSI A137.1-2012.
+Florida Tile further warrants Florida Tile Products to conform to any specific physical properties stated in Florida Tile's then-current product literature, and to be reasonably free from manufacturing defects.